pypeit/PypeIt/doc/qa.rst

+..
+TODO: We should expand this page, showing examples of the QA plots and
+.. describing them in more detail.

 =========
 PypeIt QA
 =========

 As part of the standard reduction, PypeIt generates a series of Quality Assurance (QA) files.
-This documentation describes the typical outputs, in the typical order that they appear.
+This document describes the typical outputs, in the typical order that they appear.

 The basic arrangement is that individual PNG files are created